knative/docs/docs/eventing/sources/README.md

 ### ContainerSource Containers

 These are containers intended to be used with `ContainerSource`.
+See the docs [here](../samples/container-source/README.md).

 Name | Status | Support | Description
 --- | --- | --- | ---